 - LE1.
 Develop an economic development strategy that builds on Brewster's natural, cultural, and human resources and aims to maintain existing and attract local businesses - LE2.
-Maintain a regular line of communication and working relationship between the Town and the local business community, including the Brewster Chamber of Commerce. - LE3.
+Work proactively with the Brewster Chamber of Commerce and other stakeholders to refine a common marketing strategy. - LE3.
 Provide more information, including signage and online material, to help visitors find their way to public resources, businesses, and other amenities in town. - LE4.
 Support identified or designated "town centers" through Town or other public capital investments.

-PURPOSE 2: Maintain and attract local businesses and promote year-round employment Actions:
+PURPOSE 2: Maintain and attract local businesses and promote year-round employment